What can make a sniper’s bullet even more deadly?

 YouTuber The Mosin Crate got a chance to try out some very vintage exploding sniper bullets made way back in World War Two.

-During World War Two both Russia and Germany were firing exploding bullets from sniper rifles.
+During World War Two both sides were firing exploding bullets from sniper rifles.
 While they were and still are banned by the Hague Convention these vicious projectiles were used on human targets during the horrors of war.

 The German Mauser Rifle was the sniper’s choice for the Nazi army.
 The 8mm rifle projectile was very lethal in the standard configuration.
 How much more lethal would an exploding bullet do in actual testing well over 70 years later after manufacture?
 The test results certainly will surprise you.